Data-driven framework for input/output lookup tables reduction: Application to hypersonic flows in chemical non-equilibrium: Results

 \subsection{Model performance}

-To compare the performance of the data-driven model to the full library, we performed a scaling study.
-Mutation++ is a serial library, hence its time complexity can be expressed as $O(C_{M++}N_t)$ where $N_t$ is the number of independent, evaluated thermodynamic states. $C_{M++}$ is empirically determined in \cref{fig:time_complex}.
-For the data-driven model, we recall that its time complexity is $O(C_{ML}N_t)$, where $C_{ML} = O(HC_{ac}L + n_{tree}depth + N_R C_{RBF})$.
+To compare the performance of the data-driven model to the full library, we performed a scaling study. \acrshort{Mutation++} is a serial library, hence its time complexity can be expressed as $O(C_{M++}N_t)$ where $N_t$ is the number of independent, evaluated thermodynamic states.
+Two variants of \acrshort{Mutation++} are considered here.
+The first one solves directly the Stefan-Maxwell diffusion problem and returns the diffusion velocity.
+In the second one, the diffusion coefficients $D_\speciess$ are returned and the diffusion fluxes are later computed using \cref{eq:ramshaw}.
+The diffusion fluxes are computed in the same fashion with the data-driven model.
+Moreover, we recall that its time complexity is $O(C_{ML}N_t)$, where $C_{ML} = O(HC_{ac}L + n_{tree}depth + N_R C_{RBF})$.
+For all three thermochemical models, the prefactor is empirically determined in \cref{fig:time_complex}.

-Both curve fits, shown in \cref{fig:time_complex}, suggest that, in practice, both models scale as $O(N_t)$ with exponents close to unity.
-The ratio of the prefactor is $C_{ML}/C_{M++} \approx 0.52$.
-We can therefore expect a 52\% CPU gain by using the data-driven model instead of Mutation++.
+All curve fits, shown in \cref{fig:time_complex}, suggest that, in practice, the models scale as $O(N_t)$ with exponents close to unity.
+The ratio of the prefactor is $C_{ML}/C_{M++} \approx 0.45$ when using \acrshort{Mutation++} in its local version.
+We can therefore expect a 55\% CPU gain by using the data-driven model instead of \acrshort{Mutation++}.
 In fact, we assessed a CPU time reduction of 50\% during the simulation, with a grid of size $N \approx 400,000$.
 This confirms a speedup through the use of a surrogate model.
+Secondly, the speed-up is even more significant when the library also solves for the Stefan-Maxwell diffusion problem at each grid point.
+Although not rigorously a one-to-one model comparison anymore, the data-driven model now performs 70\% faster without any loss of accuracy.
+In fact, Fick's law based diffusion model have been shown to be highly accurate in hypersonic simulations.
 Moreover, fine tuning of the hyperparameters may allow even higher CPU gains as $C_{ML}$ is proportional to a linear combination of the hyperparameters.
-Finally, we stress that the data-driven algorithm is an unoptimized python implementation competing with a compiled C++ library.
+Finally, we stress that the data-driven algorithm is a python implementation competing with a compiled C++ library.
+The speed-up reported here can be significantly increased by porting the model to a compiled language.
+It is also believed that the speed-up would be more significant when the dimensionality of the input space increases to include more chemical species.
 We thus expect even larger CPU gains in the future with an optimized implementation and added adaptivity.